slvdr510/ArchLinuxConfig/readme.md

 # Use example
 kid3 music.mp3
-// drag and drop an image, click save
+// drag and drop an image
+// click save
 ```

 ### edb